Los Angeles Girlfriend Getaway Guide

 I was happy none of my dining companions liked uni, I ate it all myself!

-A tofu and green bean dish and kalbi (bbq pork)
+Tofu and green bean dish and kalbi (bbq pork)

 A Snapchat vid of kimchi jjigae which is a kimchi stew (spicy)!